appvia/terranetes/docs/terraform-controller/developer/configuration.md

 :::

 For quick reference:
-* Using SSH the format would look like `git::ssh://git@example.com/foo/bar`
+* Using SSH the format would look like this: `git::ssh://git@example.com/foo/bar`
-* Using HTTPS the format would be `https://github.com/terraform-aws-modules/terraform-aws-s3-bucket.git?ref=v3.1.0`
+* Using HTTPS the format would be: `https://github.com/terraform-aws-modules/terraform-aws-s3-bucket.git?ref=v3.1.0`

-You can also extract specific folders or files from the downloaded module by using the double slash `[URL]//dir/file`.
+You can also extract specific folders or files from the downloaded module by using the double slash: `[URL]//dir/file`.

-### Provider Reference
+### Provider reference

 The provider reference is what links a configuration to the credentials used to speak to the cloud.
-Depending on the Kubernetes RBAC you currently posses you can retrieve a list of the current providers via `kubectl`
+Depending on the Kubernetes RBAC you currently posses you can retrieve a list of the current providers via `kubectl`:

 ```shell
 $ kubectl get providers -n [NAMESPACE]
 ```

-Once you have the provider `namespace` and `name` you use the reference in the configuration.
+Once you have the provider `namespace` and `name` you use the reference in the configuration:

 ```yaml
 spec: